redwoodjs/learn.redwoodjs.com/docs/tutorial/routing-params.md

 <Route path="/blog-post/{id}" page={BlogPostPage} name="blogPost" />
 ```

 Notice the `{id}`.
 Redwood calls these _route parameters_.
 They say "whatever value is in this position in the path, let me reference it by the name inside the curly braces".
-And while we're in the routes file, lets move the route inside the `Set` with the `BlogPostLayout`.
+And while we're in the routes file, lets move the route inside the `Set` with the `BlogLayout`.

 ```javascript {5}
 // web/src/Routes.js